-Anambra South: Court Stops INEC, Others from Issuing Certificate Of Return To Uzor – The Sun Nigeria
+Anambra South: Court stops INEC, others from issuing Certificate of Return to Uzor – The Sun Nigeria

 Godwin Tsa Abuja

-The Abuja division of the Federal High Court on Thursday restrained the Independent National Electoral Commission [INEC] from giving effect to the judgment of a High Court of the Federal Capital Territory [FCT] directing the commission to issue a certificate of return to Obinna Uzor as the Senator representing Anambra South.
+A division of the Federal High Court, Abuja, yesterday restrained the Independent National Electoral Commission (INEC), from giving effect to the judgment of another division of the Court at FCT directing the commission to issue a Certificate of Return to Obinna Uzor ,as the Senator representing Anambra South.

 Besides, the court held that the Court of Appeal is the final court on issues pertaining to the declaration of the plaintiff [Ubah] as the duly elected Senator for Anambra South Senatorial District.

-He accordingly made a declaration that the 1st defendant [INEC] has no vires to ignore the post-election judgment of the election tribunal in petition No. EPT/AN/SEN/20/2019- Uba Christian C. VS INEC and 10 others in preference for the post-election judgment of the FCT High Court in suit No. CV/3044/18.
+He accordingly, made a declaration that the 1st defendant [INEC] ,has no power to ignore the post-election judgment of the election tribunal in petition No. EPT/AN/SEN/20/2019- Uba Christian C. VS INEC and 10 others in preference for the post-election judgment of the FCT High Court in suit No. CV/3044/18.

-In an affidavit deposed to by Senator Ifeanyi Ubah in support of the originating summons he averred that Obinna Uzor a member of the Peoples Democratic Party [PDP] was not an aspirant in the primary of his party the Young Peoples Party [YPP] for Anambra South Senatorial District and was surprisingly joined as a party in the suit before the FCT High Court on April 1st 2019.
+In an affidavit deposed to by Senator Ifeanyi Ubah in support of the originating summons, he averred that Obinna Uzor, a member of the Peoples Democratic Party [PDP] ,was not an aspirant in the primary of his party the Young Peoples Party [YPP] for Anambra South Senatorial District and was surprisingly joined as a party in the suit before the FCT High Court on April 1, 2019.

-The judge stated that the judgment of the FCT High Court is in conflict with the decision of the election tribunal delivered on September 9th as upheld by the Court of Appeal on October 29th 2019 and which had affirmed him as the duly elected Senator representing Anambra South Senatorial District.
+The judge stated that the judgment of the FCT High Court is in conflict with the decision of the election tribunal delivered on September 9 as upheld by the Court of Appeal on October 29, 2019 ,and which had affirmed him as the duly elected Senator representing Anambra South Senatorial District.

 Leave a Reply